New York: (347) 941-0760

 Severe Or Pervasive Conduct

-In other words, the goal of the New York workplace harassment law is zero employer tolerance for words or actions by which a person is treated less well than others in the employment environment because of membership in a protected class.
+In other words, the goal of the New York City workplace harassment law is zero employer tolerance for words or actions by which a person is treated less well than others in the employment environment because of membership in a protected class.

 Examples Of Sexual Harassment